Decatur, Alabama: Emergency medical services and healthcare

-Decatur is served by First Response EMS, which began operations in July 2012.
-First Response is a private company contracted through the city of Decatur to provide emergency medical services.
+Decatur is currently served by Decatur-Morgan EMS, the ambulance service for Decatur Morgan Hospital.
 Air Evac Lifeteam provides aeromedical services for the city of Decatur and North Alabama.

 Decatur is served by two hospitals, Decatur General Hospital and Parkway Medical Center.
 Decatur General Hospital is a 273-bed, general acute care hospital and a 64-bed behavioral medicine hospital making it the third largest employer in Morgan County.
 Decatur General is accredited by the Joint Commission and its medical staff consists of more than 200 physicians representing 20 specialties.
 Decatur General Hospital is designated as a level two trauma center by the Alabama Department of Public Health.
 Parkway Medical Center is a 120-bed hospital that is designated as a level three trauma center by the Alabama Department of Public Health.
 As of January 1, 2012, Huntsville Hospital is the full owner of Parkway Medical Center.
 Parkway was formally a private not-for-profit hospital until their purchase from the public Huntsville Hospital System.
 Huntsville Hospital is the region's referral center and also serves as North Alabama's level one trauma center.
 As of November 2010, Decatur General Hospital and Huntsville Hospital are affiliate hospitals, ensuring the continued tradition and excellence of public, not-for-profit health care in North Alabama.